victoria-riley-barnett/victoria-riley-barnett.github.io/_pages/resume.md

 ### Summary of Qualifications

 5 years experience working in secure munitions test environments in the USAF.
 Proven ability to thrive working in time-sensitive & documentation intensive environments.
 High attention to detail & technical mastery of position resulted in global safety data updates for over $400m in assets.
-Dean's list CS undergrad student.
+Dean's list undergraduate Computer Science student.

 #### Education & Certification